 1. How can I post on Google for free?

-– Choose Posts.
+– Choose Posts

-– Select Write Your Post.
+– Select Write Your Post

-– Add in the post content.
+– Add post content

-– Choose Preview to preview the post.
+– Preview the post

 2. Are Google My Business posts free?